 \myparagraph{Environment Description} Our experiments are conducted on the Atari benchmark \citep{atari} and CoinRun \citep{Coinrun}.
 We use $33$ Atari games selected by \citet{FiGAR} (including all the games in their experiments expect for Koolaid that is not supported in our experiment platform Gym \citep{Gym}).
 We use a frame-skip of $4$, a frame-stack of $4$, and the minimal action space \citep{atari}.
 We use the convolutional neural network described in \citet{dqn} on Atari games.
 CoinRun is a recent benchmark that has different levels that enable quantifying the generalization ability of RL methods.
 It also provides two difficulties modes: easy and hard.
 We adopt a minimal action space composed of \texttt{Left, Down, Up, Right, Nope} for the convenience of presentation.
 We do not paint velocity information in the observation.
 No frame-stack is used in CoinRun as in \citet{Coinrun}.
 For CoinRun, we use the IMPALA-CNN architecture \citep{IMPALA}.
 All the environmental settings are kept the same for all approaches to ensure fairness.

 \myparagraph{Demonstration Collection} For all the games, we only use one demonstration generated by a trained A2C agent.
 We use $\lambda^\text{value}=0.5$ and $\lambda^\text{entropy} = 0.01$ to balance the value loss and entropy loss accordingly.
 We set $\lambda^\text{prim} = 1.0$ when using routine augmentation.
 The optimizer is RMSProp with a learning rate $7 \times 10^{-4}$, a linear decay of $10^{-5}$ per timestep.
 We use entropy regularization with $\beta = 0.02$.
 The return is calculated for $N=5$ steps.
 Each agent is trained for $10$ million steps.
-The parameters are default in a public code base that we use \citep{pytorchrl}.

 \myparagraph{Routine Discovery} In all experiments, we set the balancing factor between frequency and length to be $\lambda^\text{length}=0.1$.
 Moreover, the number of routines is set to $K=3$.
 We would leave the best routine between routines whose Levenshtein distance is smaller than $\alpha=2$.
 These hyper-parameters are coarsely selected by validating on a few games (refer to Supplementary for details), and they are kept all the same for all the other games.